 Bahá’u’lláh

-From Baghdad Bahá’u’lláh was exiled to Constantinople, then to Adrianople, and finally to Akka, a penal city in what was then Palestine in the Turkish Ottoman empire (modem-day Israel).
+From Baghdad Bahá’u’lláh was exiled to Constantinople, then to Adrianople, and finally to ‘Akká, a penal city in what was then Palestine in the Turkish Ottoman empire (modem-day Israel).

 Throughout His years of imprisonment Bahá’u’lláh revealed thousands of divinely inspired verses which make up over one hundred volumes of His Works.
 In these Writings, Bahá’u’lláh expounded doctrine, His laws and His ethical guidance.
 The heart of His ethical teachings is contained in “The Hidden Words”, a compilation of moral aphorisms.
-In the “Kitab-I-Aqdas” or “Book of Laws”, He detailed the distinctive laws and principles to be observed by His followers, and laid the foundation of the Bahá’í administrative order.
+In the “Kitáb-i-Aqdas” or “Book of Laws”, He detailed the distinctive laws and principles to be observed by His followers, and laid the foundation of the Bahá’í Administrative Order.

 Some of the principles proclaimed by Bahá’u’lláh for a global society are: